metabrainz/musicbrainz-server/RELEASING.md

 6. Release the appropriate [Jira version](https://tickets.metabrainz.org/projects/MBVM?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page);
    as its description, set the GitHub release URL (`https://github.com/metabrainz/musicbrainz-docker/releases/tag/$version_number`).
    Archive the previous non-schema change releases, if not yet archived.
-Create a new version for the next expected release, with the description "TBD".
+Create a new version for the next expected release, with the description “TBD”.

 7. Edit the blog post to link to the new musicbrainz-docker release.